taimoorrana0/blog.github.io/_posts/2020-04-05-war-on-different-scales-addendum---the-etc-midgame.markdown

 1. Get the gears in their heads spinning a bit on the idea
 2. Use it as practice for a [similar talk I gave a week later at Ethereum DevCon](https://www.youtube.com/watch?v=pSCeTOgkzE0).

-So the majority of the content between the two talks was the same, but there was one particular section that was unique specifically to the ETC version.
-In a previous post, I delved into this interesting quote I found:
+While the majority of the content between the two talks was the same, there was one particular section that was unique specifically to the ETC version.
+I talked about this quote from the previous post:

 > A war on the scale of 2 years is a war of economics.
 >